icgc-argo/argo-docs/docs/release-notes/software-releases.md

 #### Bug Fixes

+- The UI global loader has been improved so that it works consistently on all pages.
 - Some Program Dashboard bugs have been fixed allowing the correct DNA pipeline data to be reported on the molecular summary chart and the donor summary table.

+## Aug.
+17, 2022

+Data Platform - 1.110.1 - API 3.34.1

+#### New Features

+- Due to the complex nature of Surgery clinical table validation rules, we have updated and enhanced clinical validation error messages in Surgery tables to further assist data submission.

+## July.1, 2022

+Data Platform - 1.110.1 - API 3.32.1

+#### New Features​

+- Data submitters can now submit supplemental surgery data for donors that have this specified treatment in the new Surgery clinical table.
+  - The Surgery table is a collection of data elements related to a donor's surgical treatment at a specific point in the clinical record.
+  - To submit a Surgery file, simply go to the Submit Clinical Data page and upload a Surgey.tsv file.
+  - To submit multiple surgeries, submit multiple rows in the Surgery file.
+  - If a specimen was resected during surgery, indicate the unique identifier of the specimen in the 'submitter_specimen_id' field.
+If multiple specimens were resected during a single surgical procedure, submit each 'submitter_specimen_id' as a new row with the same 'submitter_treatment_id' and 'surgery_type' values.

+#### Enhancement

+- The Genome Build property on the file entity page is now updated to ‘GRCh38DH’.
+The link is also updated to the specific versions of reference genomes used in the process.

 ## February 7, 2022: File Entity Page and Open Access Variant Filtering​